LandSandBoat/lsb-wiki/Using-Github.md

-## Basic Branch/Pull Request information
+# Basic Branch/Pull Request Information
-If you followed the Server set-up instructions, you've already cloned topaz's master branch (called release).
+If you followed the Server Setup instructions, you've already cloned Topaz's default branch (called `release`).
 If you want to make changes and contribute to Topaz, here's a quick guide on how to push changes.

-1 - Set up your fork on github if you haven't already. this is where you'll push changes to then submit a pull request.
-You can click on the fork button above the main project-topaz/topaz repository to fork.
+**1 - Set up your fork on GitHub if you haven't already.** This is where you'll push changes to then submit a pull request.
+You can click on the fork button in the upper-right, above the main `project-topaz/topaz` repository to fork.

-2 - Set up a .gitignore file.
-If you're running an era server, your version info will always be set to 0 vs. the default 1.
-If you don't add versioninfo to git ignore, it will try to commit it and add to every pr you do.

-3 - Make a new branch for any changes.
-Do NOT make your changes on master unless you don't plan on making a pull request to contribute.
-Making changes on master will prevent you from making changes elsewhere until the PR is reviewed and incorporated.
-You can make a branch for anything, but typically it's for a unit of work (which could be something as overarching as sql edits for all mobs or something more project focused like a single bcnm)
+**2 - Make a new branch from your copy of `release` for _any_ changes.** Do NOT make your changes directly on `release`.
+Even if you _don't_ plan on making Pull Requests, make a new branch for your personal changes - this lets you easily update your copy of Topaz's `release` branch and merge it into your personal branch. **Making changes on `release` will prevent you from making different changes until the Pull Request you've opened is reviewed and incorporated.**

+You can make a branch for anything, but typically it's for a unit of work, which could be something as overarching as SQL edits for all mobs, something more project focused like a single BCNM, or fixing a single bug.

+Open your preferred Git client, select `release`, and choose "make branch" (your exact process may vary depending on your Git client).
+Choose a name for the branch.
+Select this new branch and "checkout" it to switch to that branch.

-Right click on your topaz install and choose "make branch".
-Create the name of the branch and then right click on your topaz install and choose switch and checkout to change to the branch.
-If you've made any changes at this point, you'll get an error and be forced to commit or stash your changes.
-Commit means actually resolving the changes with your local and master branch, a true save.
-Stash is a temp save.
+If you've made any changes at this point, you'll get an error and be forced to "commit" or "stash" your changes.
+Commit means bundling the changes you have made on your local machine compared against the branch's original state - a "hard" save.
+Stash is a temporary "soft" save which lets you change branches and restore that work when you come back.

-4 - In the new checked out branch, make the changes as needed.
-When you've tested and are comfortable with the work, right click on your topaz install folder and choose to commit the branch.
-In the window that appears, make sure any changes that aren't inline with topaz master (for instance, I have my version info file changed so i can use an older version, but I would not want to commit that) are not included in your commit.
-You can choose commit and push here to then send the changes to your remote repository from your local.
+**3 - In the new, checked out branch, make the changes as needed.** When you've tested and are comfortable with the work, open your Git client and choose to Commit your changes to the branch.
+In the window that appears, make sure any changes that you don't _intend_ to change on Topaz (ex: customized settings or scripts that you don't want merged into Topaz) are not included in your commit.
+You can choose to "Push" from here to send the changes from your local copy to your remote repository.

-5 - In your remote repository, make sure you're on your branch that you're looking to contribute from and select New pull request.
-Fill out the relevant checkboxes, put in an appropriate title, etc.
+**4 - In your remote repository, make sure you're on your new branch which you're looking to contribute from and select New Pull Request.** Fill out the relevant checkboxes, put in an appropriate title, etc.

-6 - Upon review and completion your pull will be merged with topaz's release branch, or the canary branch if it's a large enough or changed enough feature to warrant testing before final merge into release.
+**5 - Upon review and you making any requested changes, your Pull Request will be merged** with Topaz's `release` branch, or a new branch if it's large enough or changed something which warrants further testing before final merge into `release`.
+All new "side" branches Topaz creates in this manner are merged into Topaz's `canary` branch for ease of testing, or for servers that want to try out cutting-edge features.

-NOTE: for custom servers, it's probably best to have a separate repository entirely for custom data vs. topaz's build.
-That way you can clone/download/change/commit for any fixes direct to a separate repository and install.
+**NOTE:** For custom servers, it's probably best to have a separate repository entirely for your server versus your local copy of Topaz's vanilla build.
+That way you can clone/download/branch/edit/commit for contributions to Topaz without interfering with files in use by your server.

-## Keeping current with Topaz
+# Keeping Current With Topaz
-You'll want to consistently update your master with recent changes submitted by contributors, that's part of why working on branches when you have WIPs is important.
-In order to update both your local and remote master:
+You'll want to consistently update your local copy of Topaz's `release` branch with recent changes submitted by contributors.
+This is part of why working on branches when you have WIPs is important.
+In order to update both your local and remote `release`:
-1) Ensure you're on your master branch and have no other local branches checked out
+1. Ensure you're on your `release` branch and have no other local branches checked out
-2) Choose "Pull" from the menu of whichever Git tool you're using
+2. Choose "Pull" from the menu of whichever Git tool you're using
-3) Select the topaz remote branch to merge.
-Remember Topaz's master branch is called "release".
+3. Select the Topaz remote branch to pull in updates from.
+Remember Topaz's default branch is `release`.
 If you haven't pulled from Topaz in a while, you'll want to do a "Fetch" first to update the remote listings in your Git tool.
-4) Pull from release into your master.
+4. Pull from Topaz's remote `release` into your local `release` copy.
-5) You'll now need to update your remote repository to reflect using the "Push" command.
-Merge your master with your remote origin
+5. You'll now need to update your remote repository using the "Push" command.
+This updates your remote copy ("origin") to reflect the new updates you just pulled locally.

-## Submitting to multiple repositories
+# Submitting to Multiple Repositories
 [You can use git rebase](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) to send commits from other locations to topaz in order to submit to multiple locations and/or repoint.

-Alternatively, pull a fork of topaz and copy **changes only** manually.
+Alternatively, pull a fork of Topaz and copy **changes only** manually.